fatima-pura/Fatima-Pura-Interactive_Portfolio_Webpage/README.md

 5. [Contact](#contact)

 ## Home
 The **Home** section introduces you to who I am.
-You’ll find my tagline, "YOUNG DREAMER," and a brief introduction about myself as a first-year BS Computer Science student.
+You’ll find my tagline, "YOUNG DREAMER, builder of possibilities" and a brief introduction about myself as a first-year BS Computer Science student.
 If you'd like to know more about me, click the "About Me" button.

 - Links to my social media (Facebook, Instagram, LinkedIn, GitHub) are also available for connection.